stephenmcd/mezzanine/docs/multi-lingual-sites.rst

 Mezzanine is shipped with its own migration files but these do not take translation fields into account.
 These fields are created by every project's ``LANGUAGES`` setting and thus can't be provided by default.
-If you want to both manage migrations for your project and enables translation fields, there are two possibilities.
+If you want to both manage migrations for your project and enable translation fields, there are two possibilities.

  1. You can disable translation fields while managing your migrations